giorgioscappaticcio/mubaloo-test/README.md

 Step3: you can run the project in localhost with the command "grunt serve" or build the project with "grunt build"

+For ios emulator if the project get stuck on the loading image you should change your location option to "Apple" in the Debug dropdown.